 They're like lotteries in that respect, except a ticket costs much closer to $100 than $1 and the grand prize is maybe a couple of thousand dollars at best, plus debatable publicity.

 I think we should resist the proliferation of this business model.
 We should defend the health of the literary Commons.

 If you agree, then ask these questions every time you're presented with a literary contest:

 - Does the entry fee seem high?
 Small handling charges are fine, but higher fees are a sign that the fees are what the contest is really about.
 (As a reference, here are the entry fees for four legitimate book contests my latest book was submitted to: $0, $45, $0, and $0.
 One of the no-fee entries was for the Caldecott medal.
 The $45 fee was for a contest run by a public library system.)

-- Does the contest organization seem to exist only to conduct the contest, or are they doing other good work in the world, which the contest merely enhances?
+- Does the contest organization seem to exist only to conduct the contest, or are they primarily doing some other good work in the world, which the contest merely enhances?